hal2814/post-epicodus-plan/README.md

 _To summarize my goals for the coming year to push my career as a developer I will be looking for companies that I feel will be a good mutual fit, I will be researching and discovering as much as possible before and while applying to tech companies.
 During the week I will be spending time continuing work on my capstone project and updating Github projects and readmes.
 I will be curating my Linkedin profile to add contacts, write recommendations and connect with peers and professionals in the industry._

 #### Starting capstone checklist
-* Research how to build a Ruby Gem
+* Research how to build a Ruby Gem, begin by reading guide here: (http://guides.rubygems.org/make-your-own-gem/#introduction)